 Because fewer people know how to drive a stick shift, it is less likely to be stolen.
 Although, there is little concrete data to support that claim.
 Thieves have varying degrees of intellect and skills, so it is difficult to determine the exact factors that cause one car to be stolen over another.
-Newer models also have more sophisticated security systems, which is also tricky to bypass.
-At the end of the day, finding someone who drives manual is more comfortable than getting past a complex anti-theft system.
+Newer models also have more sophisticated security systems, which are also tricky to bypass.
+At the end of the day, finding someone who drives the manual is more comfortable than getting past a complex anti-theft system.

 Most people agree that driving a manual is more fun than an automatic.
 Driving stick is also a skill that could come in handy if you are the passenger in a manual-transmission car and the driver becomes incapacitated in some way.
 It is also handy if you end up somewhere that only has manual vehicles available.